 CRS provides transportation for all work-related business in-country, and assistance locating housing.
 In some locations, CRS may be able to offer housing in a CRS guest house.

 To formalize your internship arrangement with CRS, you will be asked to sign an Internship Agreement.
-You will also be required Review and sign the Internship Agreement, and provide other required documentation and overseas insurance from your university before travelling overseas.
+You will also be required to review and sign the Internship Agreement and provide other required documentation including proof of overseas insurance from your university, before travelling overseas.

 In recent years, CRS has offered 20-25 overseas internships annually.